 - For purposes of engagement, openness and sharing relevant information, the OA may repost the communications of other parties.
 This should not be viewed as an endorsement of the other party.

 - When posting messages to micro blogging sites such as Twitter and Instagram, the OA may use hashtags (#) to improve search visibility.
-These hashtags should be viewed in context of the message and wider discussion is not an endorsement of any persons, products or services mentioned.
+These hashtags should be viewed in the context of the message and wider discussion.
+This should not be viewed as an endorsement of any kind – political, commercial or otherwise.

 E. Operation of Social Media Accounts

 - The views expressed by OA staff members on personal social media accounts should not be interpreted as those of the OA.
 Opinions expressed on personal social media accounts should be clearly indicated as such.

 - All staff are required to follow OA policies and procedures in their use of social media

 F. Use Of Personal Data

 Any personal data we collect via the OA’s social media channels will be used for the following purposes:

 - If you post a comment on any of the OA’s channels and your comment violates the OA’s content principles, we may use the contact information you provided in order to notify you of the policy violation.